Country Living in a Cariboo Valley

 When Should I Order Sexed Chickens Instead of Straight Run?

-If this is the case, ordering sexed chicks will allow you to get exactly what you want.
-And with cockerels often being the least expensive of all, you may actually save a little money ordering this way.
+And with male day old chicks often being the least expensive of all, you may actually save a little money ordering this way.
+Learn more about raising roosters in this next part.

-Male chickens get larger and meatier than hens, making them a better choice in this case.
+Male chickens get larger and meatier than hens, making raising roosters a better choice in this case.
 And with no hens to fight over, they should get along just fine growing up together in their all-male flock.

 With the exception of broilers (which are specifically bred to raise for meat), male chicks are generally the least expensive to buy, and therefore, may save you money.